Selecting a LASIK Surgeon – What to Look For

 - Physician Education / Board Certification: Is your surgeon certified by the American Board of Ophthalmology?
 Is your surgeon a member of the American Society of Cataract and Refractive Surgery?
 International Society of Cataract and Refractive Surgery?
 American Academy of Ophthalmology?
 For how long?
 How often does your surgeon attend these respective meetings?

 - Surgeons’ Staffs’ Education: Are surgeons staff members certified by JCAPHO?
-Laser manufacturers’ certifications such as VISX®?
+Laser manufacturers’ certifications such as Alcon?
 How long have most of the doctors’ staff been with him?
-Are they part of a franchise that has a high turnover of surgeons and staff?
+Are they part of an office or franchise that has a high turnover of surgeons and staff?

 - Research: Has your surgeon invested additional time doing research in refractive surgery?
 For example has he done any special work with Excimer Lasers, Corneal Topography or has he been an FDA investigator in clinical studies related to refractive surgery or vision correction?

-- Teaching position: Does he have a teaching position with a local university program training physicians specializing in ophthalmology such as University of Texas Southwestern Medical Center Surgeons’ Overall Reputation and Commitment
+- Teaching position: Does your surgeon have a teaching position with a local university program training physicians specializing in ophthalmology such as University of Texas Southwestern Medical Center.
+What is your assessment of the Surgeons’ Overall Reputation and Commitment?

 Now that you are more familiar with the criteria, please take a look at The Tylock Advantage.

 If you have additional questions about Dr. Tylock, his staff, or facility, please contact Tylock Eye Care & Laser Center.
-For more information about the all-laser Custom IntraLASIK procedure with it’s added level of safety and precision, please attend one of our free Tuesday night seminars at our laser eye care center or request our informational CD-ROM.
+For more information about the all-laser Custom IntraLASIK procedure with it’s added level of safety and precision, please attend one of our free Tuesday night seminars at our laser eye care center.